 Sizing a Windlasses

-After choosing a windlass we need to calculate the size.
+After deciding which type of windlass we need to calculate the size.
 Windlasses are sized by the rated pull.
 We match the windlass size to ground tackle.

 Lets say your ground tackle weighs 45lbs.
 Multiply that by 4 and you have 180lbs.
 You should now look for a windlass with a rated pull of at least 180 lbs.